-The impairment test performed as at December 31, 2016 identified a total impairment loss of US\$38,257,000 in five cash generating units ("CGUs"), of which US\$28,390,000 has been recorded in the 2016 financial statements.
+The impairment test performed as at December 31, 2017 identified a total impairment loss of US\$85,603,000 in six CGUs, of which US\$41,755,000 has been recorded in the 2017 financial statements.
 Not all of the total impairment loss was recorded in the financial statements due to the allocation method proscribed in IAS 36, Impairment of Assets.
 According to the accounting standard, the impairment loss for each CGU is first allocated to reduce the carrying amount of any goodwill allocated to the CGU, then to other assets of the unit pro rata on the basis of the carrying amount of each asset in the CGU.
-The full impairment loss for Biopool US Inc and Trinity Biotech do Brasil could not be reflected in the 2016 financial statements for these entities because each of these entities had insufficient assets to write down after excluding those assets with a known recoverable amount.
-The amount of impairment loss that could not be recorded for Biopool US Inc and Trinity Biotech do Brasil was US\$9,224,000 and US\$644,000 respectively.
-As a result, the impairment loss that was recorded in the 2016 financial statements was US\$28,390,000, being the total impairment loss of US\$38,257,000 less the amounts of US\$9,224,000 and US\$644,000 which could not be recorded.
+The full impairment loss for Biopool US Inc, Trinity Biotech Manufacturing Limited and Mardx Diagnostic Inc could not be reflected in the 2017 financial statements for these entities because each of these entities had insufficient assets to write down after excluding those assets with a known recoverable amount.
+The amount of impairment loss that could not be recorded for Biopool US Inc, Trinity Biotech Manufacturing Limited and Mardx Diagnostic Inc was US\$32,177,000, US\$9,769,000 and US\$1,902,000 respectively.
+As a result, the impairment loss that was recorded in the 2017 financial statements was US\$41,755,000, being the total impairment loss of US\$85,603,000 less the amounts which could not be recorded.

-The impairment loss arose from the impairment review performed on Trinity Biotech Manufacturing Limited, Immco Diagnostics Inc, Trinity Biotech do Brasil, Primus Corporation and Biopool US Inc. An impairment loss arose in these entities due to the carrying value of their net assets exceeding the entity's discounted future cashflows.
+The impairment loss arose from the impairment review performed on Trinity Biotech Manufacturing Limited, Immco Diagnostics Inc,, Mardx Diagnostic Inc, Clark Laboratories Inc, Phoenix Bio-tech Corp and Biopool US Inc. An impairment loss arose in these entities due to the carrying value of their net assets exceeding the entity's discounted future cashflows.
 The recoverable amount of each of the CGUs is determined based on a value-in-use computation, which is the only methodology applied by the Group and which has been selected due to the impracticality of obtaining fair value less costs to sell measurements for each reporting period.
 For the purpose of the annual impairment tests, goodwill is allocated to the relevant CGU.
 The annual impairment analysis is based on a valuation technique involving level 3 inputs, see Note 1 (viii).

-The value-in-use calculations use cash flow projections based on the 2017 budget and projections for a further four years using projected revenue and cost growth rates of between 1% and 13%.
+The value-in-use calculations use cash flow projections based on the 2018 budget and projections for a further four years using projected revenue and cost growth rates of between 7% and minus 20%.
 At the end of the five year forecast period, terminal values for each CGU, based on a long term growth rate of 2%, are used in the value-in-use calculations.
 The value-in-use represents the present value of the future cash flows, including the terminal value, discounted at a rate appropriate to each CGU.
 The key assumptions employed in arriving at the estimates of future cash flows are subjective and include projected EBITDA, net cash flows, discount rates and the duration of the discounted cash flow model.
 The assumptions and estimates used were derived from a combination of internal and external factors based on historical experience.
-The pre-tax discount rates used range from 13% to 36% (2015: 12% to 24%).
+The pre-tax discount rates used range from 15% to 26% (2016: 13% to 36%).

-The table below sets forth the impairment loss recorded for each of the CGU's at December 31, 2016.
-The loss recorded on assets of the discontinued cardiac point-of-care operation is not included in these numbers (refer to Note 10).
+The table below sets forth the impairment loss recorded for each of the CGU's at December 31, 2017.